 - Be a high school graduate or have passed the high school equivalency GED (General Educational Development) Test.

-- Have a high school GPA of at least 2.5.
+- Have a high school and college GPA of at least 2.5.

-- Have completed a one-semester course of high school computers, focusing on computer literacy, Internet skills, retrieval and management of information with a grade of at least a “C”.
+- Have completed a one-semester course of middle or high school computers, focusing on computer literacy, Internet skills, retrieval and management of information with a grade of at least a C.

-- Successful completion of BI 121 and BI 122 with a grade of "C" or better within 2 attempts.
+- Successful completion of BI 121 and BI 122 with a grade of C or better within two attempts.

-- Successful completion of OT 102 with a grade of C or better within 2 attempts.
+- Successful completion of OT 102 with a grade of C or better within two attempts.